antonyoung/Validators/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL) License Lv3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed for now under the GNU General Public License (GPL) License Lv3 - see the [LICENSE.md](LICENSE.md) file for details

 ### Acknowledgments
 See also issues: [is:issue is:open check in:title](https://github.com/antonyoung/postalcode/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+check+in%3Atitle)